What makes a Danish folktale Danish?

 Danish fairy tale collections were collected and edited in the middle 1800s, as in Norway and Sweden, but some Danish tales go further back, they too, and were first formed in the 1400s and 1500s AD.
 The early tales contain names of towns and regions.
 Laurits Bødker points out that "In reality it is hardly possible to discern clearly between fairy tales and legends when it comes to form and content, because fairy tales and legends blend into one another (Bødker 1967: 364-65)

 In company, the man's personality greatly mismatched his work . . .
 By now he and I have not much to do with one another.
-But yet, suppose I went to Copenhagen and visited you several times, and you then put your legs on the table so that I could sit and watch the soles of your boots and you drank half bottles of lager beer and let me sit with a dry mouth and so on, I would by and by start thinking that you yet showed contempt to me.
+But yet, suppose I went to Copenhagen and visited you several times, and you then put your legs on the table so that I could sit and watch the soles of your boots and you drank half bottles of lager beer and let me sit with a dry mouth and so on, I would by and by start thinking that you yet showed contempt of me.
 [Kristensen 1995, 3:286, My translation.
 TK]

 Nine years earlier, Grundtvig had offered Kristensen five hundred Danish kroner for a thousand folktales.
 Kristensen did not accept the offer.
-If Grundtvig could have cooperated with Kristensen, the Danes could have had their alternative to Grimm tales over a hundred years ago.
-However, to this day, such a collection is missing, writes Vibeke Arndal.
+If Grundtvig could have cooperated with Kristensen, the Danes could have had an alternative to Grimm tales over a hundred years ago.
+However, to this day such a collection is missing, writes Vibeke Arndal.
 [Kristensen 1995, 1:8-9; 3:288]

-More recently it has become known that Svend Grundtvig changed tales to suit them to some preconceived notions of a noble, medieval past with castles, knights, tournaments, pirates and other elements that he thought could fit.
-He "lifted" the folk tale out of the commoners arms and to former times, thinking he did something fine thereby, he wrote in a letter from 1876 to Evald Tang Kristensen.
+More recently it has come to the fore that Svend Grundtvig changed tales to suit them to some preconceived notions he had about a noble, medieval past with castles, knights, tournaments, pirates and other elements that he thought could fit: he "lifted" the folk tale out of the commoners arms and to former times, thinking he did something fine thereby, he wrote in a letter from 1876 to Evald Tang Kristensen.